 Given the information above, travel before an EAD card has been approved and received is not advisable.
 Note: If you depart the U.S. before your OPT application has been filed, received, and receipted by the USCIS, you become ineligible to apply for Post-Completion OPT if your program has ended.

-Please see OGS’ page on International Travel for more information.
+Please see OGS’ page on International Travel for more information

 While recreational or avocational study is permissible during the Post-Completion OPT period, students cannot pursue a new degree-seeking program while simultaneously working on Post-Completion OPT.
 You should speak with a DSO in OGS to see if your studies would qualify.
 U.S. Federal Regulations state that employment authorization is automatically terminated when a student begins study at another education level or transfers their SEVIS record to another school.